Razvan1990/FormSomnTkinterSqlExcel/README.md

 The program is composed of two quite identical GUIs, one for keeping track of patients and one for keeping track of apppointments

-It uses the tkinter module and the sqlite3 module as main modules As custom modules, the pandas and openpyxl for excel creation/editing as well as a api in order to send text messages on phone when an appointment is created/updated.
+It uses the tkinter module and the sqlite3 module as main modules.
+As custom modules, the pandas and openpyxl for excel creation/editing as well as an api in order to send text messages on phone when an appointment is created/updated.

 REGISTRU_PACIENTI